xiaojun207/docker-manager/README.md

 [中文说明](#zh) |
 <a name="en">English</a>

+## docker-manager
+Docker based multi host container web management, data is stored as sqlit3 by default It can also be mysql.
+You only need to configure the database connection parameters, and the database tables will be created and updated automatically.

 ## Foreword
 Because some of our servers are distributed in different network environments.
 And, these server programs use docker for publishing, but do not use k8s such tools.
 In a discrete management state.
 I've also considered tools like rancher, but it's still too heavy for us.
 I need a lighter management tool.
 Therefore, docker manager and docker agent were born.